Their Eyes Were Watching God Theme of Fate and Free Will

 In Their Eyes Were Watching God, fate is synonymous with God and nature...while a person’s free will has much to do with his decisions and his faith.
 Ambitious or powerful men try to take their destinies into their own hands, while less powerful men usually trust to the essential goodness of the world.

-Faith isn't always a religious concept, but simple trust in some concept.
-Certain acts defy God or take His mercy too much for granted and such sinners are punished.
-Thus, man’s choices can indeed affect his destiny, but only within the rules that God writes.
+Faith isn't always a religious concept—it's more associated with simple trust.
+Certain acts defy God or take His mercy too much for granted, and such sinners are punished.
+Thus, a man’s choices can indeed affect his destiny, but only within the rules that God writes.
 Prayer is characterized as the most direct way of trying to change one’s destiny.